IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 This can be fine for a MUD file, as the MUD controller, if located in the same geography as the IoT device, can follow the CNAME, and can collect the set of resulting IP addresses, along with the TTL for each.
 The MUD controller can then take charge of refreshing that mapping at intervals driven by the TTL.

-In some cases, a complete set of geographically distributed servers is known at ahead of time, and the firmware vendor can list all of those addresses DNS for the the name that it lists in the MUD file.
+In some cases, a complete set of geographically distributed servers is known ahead of time, and the firmware vendor can list all those addresses DNS for the the name that it lists in the MUD file.
 As long as the active set of addresses used by the CDN is a strict subset of that list, then the geolocated name can be used for the firmware download itself.
-This use of two addresses is ripe for confusion however.
+This use of two addresses is ripe for confusion, however.

 ## Use of a too generic DNS name